 1 Commingled equity funds - Consists of three equity index collective trusts considered commingled in nature which are designed to match the return of their respective benchmark index.
-Each are valued at the net asset value held at the end of the period based upon the fair value of the underlying investments.
+The objective of the three funds is to match the returns of the S&P 500 Index, the S&P Small-Cap 600 Index, and the S&P MidCap 400 Index through investments in substantially all the stocks contained in those indexes respectively.
+These fund are valued at the net asset value held at the end of the period based upon the fair value of the underlying investments, and are open for withdrawal daily and provide for redemptions with 1 day notice.

-- 2 Real estate funds Consists of three open-end real estate partnerships as of September 30, 2018.
-Two of the funds primarily invest in stable institutional quality office, retail, industrial, hotel and multi-family residential properties that are substantially leased and have minimal deferred maintenance.
-The last fund is a commingled insurance company separate account designed for use as a funding vehicle for tax-qualified pension plans and certain non-profit organizations.
-Its investments are comprised primarily of real estate investments either directly owned or through partnership interests, and mortgages and other loans on income producing real estate.
-As of September 30, 2019, the Plan invested in an additional two funds, which primarily invest in real estate primarily leased to state government agencies and the U.S. federal government either through the General Services Administration or other federal government agencies. - 3 Hedge fund of funds The Plan invests in two hedge fund of funds partnership vehicles.
+- 2 Real estate funds Consists of five open-end real estate partnerships and two real estate funds.
+Two of the open-end real estate partnerships primarily invest in stable institutional quality office, retail, industrial, hotel and multi-family residential properties that are substantially leased and have minimal deferred maintenance.
+Two real estate funds primarily invest in real estate leased to state government agencies and the U.S. federal government either through the General Services Administration or other federal government agencies.
+The last open-end real estate partnership is a commingled insurance company separate account designed for use as a funding vehicle for tax-qualified pension plans and certain non-profit organizations.
+Its investments are comprised primarily of real estate investments either directly owned or through partnership interests, and mortgages and other loans on income producing real estate. - 3 Hedge fund of funds The Plan invests in two hedge fund of funds partnership vehicles.
 The objectives of these funds are to seek above-average rates of return and long-term capital growth through an investment in a master fund of funds with a diversified portfolio of private investment entities and separately managed accounts. - 4 Private equity funds The Plan invests in three private equity partnership vehicles.
 The private equity funds are not eligible for redemption.
-Distributions are received as underlying investments when the funds are liquidated, which on average will occur over a period of 5 to 10 years. - 5 Private debt funds The Plan invested in one private debt partnership vehicle as of September 30, 2018.
-The private debt fund is not eligible for redemption.
+Distributions are received as underlying investments when the funds are liquidated, which on average will occur over a period of 5 to 10 years. - 5 Private debt funds The Plan invests in two private debt partnership vehicles.
+One private debt fund is not eligible for redemption.
 Distributions are received as underlying investments within the fund produce income or principal is returned, which should occur on a quarterly basis over the 6 to 7 year life of the fund.
-As of September 30, 2019, the Plan invested in an additional private debt partnership that invests in private credit and specialty finance assets with short to intermediate-term durations and often contractual cash flows, and is not eligible for redemption.
+The second private debt partnership invests in private credit and specialty finance assets with short to intermediate-term durations and often contractual cash flows, and is not eligible for redemption.